What Is Insulin Resistance?

 Insulin resistance does not have a single cause, rather it develops at the intersection of multiple factors, many of which are within your control:

-- An imbalanced gut microbiome and exposure to environmental toxins or endocrine-disrupting chemicals
+- Exposure to environmental toxins and endocrine-disrupting chemicals

 - Thyroid dysfunction or sex hormone imbalances